Presentation

 Eden

 These photographs are an ode to travel, contemplation and wonder, and they come in a very special form that is simultaneously poetic, gentle, and nostalgic.
-It’s hardly surprising, then, that François Fontaine, a PhD in Art History and member of the VU agency, received this year’s Leica Award for New Takes on Environmental Photography.
+It’s hardly surprising, then, that François Fontaine, a PhD in Art History and member of the VU’ Agency, received this year’s Leica Award for New Takes on Environmental Photography.

 For the last twenty years, he has been producing chromatic series inspired by Eastern cultures.
-This time, he travelled across Japan from south to north,
+This time, he travelled across Japan from south to north, following the country’s springtime blossom season.

-following the country’s springtime bloom season.
-From the city of Kagoshima, he traveled up the islands of Kyūshū and Honshū, reaching as far as the sacred city of Nikkō.
-He focused on parks, gardens, shrines, and places of pilgrimage, aiming to capture the emotions evoked by nature’s
+From the city of Kagoshima, he traveled up the islands of Kyu-shu- and Honshu-, reaching as far as the sacred city of Nikko-.
+Focusing on parks, gardens, shrines, and places of pilgrimage, François Fontaine aimed to capture the emotions evoked by nature’s transformation.

-transformation in his images.
-He immersed himself in a sensory and aesthetic world that is as moving as it is thought-provoking.
+The photographer immersed himself in a sensory and aesthetic world that is as moving as it is thought-provoking.
 In Japan, nature is imbued with mystery and magic.
-Animals seem to emerge from a haiku or a children's tale, and the stylized, colorful plants from a Japanese print.
+Animals seem to emerge from a haiku or a children’s tale, and the stylized, colorful plants from a Japanese print.

 JARDIN DE L'AFF